dhamankarYash/PDF-Extractor/README.md

 ## Project Overview

 PDF Extractor is a web application that allows users to upload PDF files and automatically extract specific details such as Name, Phone Number, Address, and Role.
 The extracted information is then displayed in a user-friendly format on the frontend.
+Live Demo link is attached at the end.
+Read the instructions carefully.

 ## Features